-One of our favorite fairs to visit in the fall is King Richard’s Faire.
-This is a day of renaissance fun complete with games, rides, entertainment, shops and of course yummy food!
+A day trip to King Richard’s Faire is a favorite thing to do each Fall.
+A full day of renaissance fun complete with games, rides, entertainment, shops and of course yummy food!
 King Richard’s Faire is located in Carver, which is Southern Massachusetts, about an hour from Boston.

 My boys always love this day trip.
-Truth be told, My husband and I have gone many times before we had kids, as it’s not just for kids.
-In fact, King Richard’s Faire often have themed weekends that are geared towards adults.
-This is a great date idea or a family day trip!
-This time around, King Richard’s Faire had given us four tickets in exchange for a day trip report.
-You can read my full disclosure policy here.
-We love it there and think you will too!
+Truth be told, we love it too!
+My husband and I have gone many times before we had kids, as it’s not just for kids.
+In fact, King Richard’s Faire often has themed-weekends that are geared towards adults.

 If you prefer to pay for your tickets with a credit card, then go to their website to purchase your tickets in advance.
 If you purchase your tickets at the gate it is CASH only.
 It’s important to note that there is also a $2 per ticket service fee if you purchase your tickets in advance online.
 You will need to decide if the $2 a ticket fee is easier than perhaps waiting in a long line at the ticket booth to get in.
 We always get our tickets before we go.